a1819644/Minash-s-Web/README.md

 # Welcome to this repo
-One of my clients, Who runs a Carpentry Business, ordered this website.
-We decided to keep things simple and easy to navigate.
+One of my clients, The "Minash's Web" GitHub repository is designed for a carpentry business website.
+It features an index.html file as the main webpage, accompanied by main.js and style.css for functionality and styling.
+The site likely includes sections for services, a gallery, contact information, and possibly a blog or testimonials.
+The focus is on simplicity and ease of navigation.

 ## Run
 To run this website, locate the index.html file and open it on any web browser.